 As AUTM’s President, David Winwood has noted, “when academic research yields a new idea, that idea often leads to a new startup company and then to new products in the marketplace.
 These ideas have the capacity to save lives, improve the way we work and play, and boost local economies—from seed varietals for our farmers to improved treatments for obesity and diabetes.
 Time and again these companies blossom, grow and stay in our local communities enhancing economic development.”

 Lots of weasel amid the hooey.
 Is there any support for the “often” or the “time and again”?
-No. How often do university startups “grow and stay”–other than, say, in Silicon Valley and around Boston or RTA?
+No. How often do university startups “grow and stay”–other than, say, in Silicon Valley and around Boston?
 And of those companies–and this is the Bayh-Dole question–how many are based on a subject invention and achieve practical application?
 We don’t know.
-Based on my experience, about half of university startups drop the licensed stuff for their own stuff, about half of university startups that are acquired drop work on their licensed stuff, and of the startups that are modestly successful or better, most move away from isolated communities to tech centers and markets suited to their business.
+Based on my experience, about half of university startups drop the licensed stuff for their own stuff; about half of university startups that are acquired drop work on their licensed stuff; and of the startups that are modestly successful or better, most move away from isolated communities to tech centers and markets suited to their business.
 They don’t enhance the local communities in which they started nearly so much as they do wherever they happen to land.
-But again, where’s the data that looks at the actual impact, and how in any way Bayh-Dole matters, or that a monopoly right matters, or that practical application of subject inventions results?
+But again, where’s the data that looks at the actual impact, and how in any way Bayh-Dole matters, or that a monopoly right matters, or that practical application of subject inventions is much ever achieved?

 Bayh-Dole’s impact on start-up activity across all industries is substantial: